AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `rate INDEX RATING`

 * Edits the foodplace at the specified `INDEX`.
-* The index refers to the index number shown in the displayed foodplace list.
-Alternatively, it can be an index number from after using the find command.
-* The index **must be a positive integer**: 1, 2, 3, …​
 * Sets the rating of the foodplace to the specified `RATING`.
 * The rating must be **an integer between 0 and 10**: 0, 1, 2, …​
 * If rating is 0, any existing rating will be removed from the foodplace.